Find Trade Colleges

 81% Freshmen Loans

-The total student population at New England Institute of Technology is 2,031, of which 1,843 students are undergraduates and of those, 1,579 are full-time.
+There are 2,031 students at New England Tech in total, 1,843 of which are undergraduates, and of those, 1,579 are full-time.
 The school has a student-to-faculty ratio of 11 to 1.

 The school doesn’t accept everyone who applies - it has an acceptance rate of 68%.
 Around 69% of accepted students are men, and 31% are women.

 Roughly 81% of students at New England Tech take out loans to pay for college.
-The average amount of student loans is $9,187 a year.
+The typical student loan amount is $9,187 a year.
 New England Tech has a 0.2% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 #5